Yattadapinata/Yattadapinata/README.md

 <!--
-creds to @RingmasterAI for table tex
+creds to @RingmasterAI for table text

 -->
 <div align="center">